rkiel/keeping-promises/README.md

 }
 ```

 Just like with `output`, we are using a built-in array function called `reduce`.
 We now have another opportunity to use a callback function.
 We register the function `uniqueReducer` by passing it as a parameter.
 And just like with the built-in `each`, `reduce` handles looping through the array.
 But `reduce` goes one step further, it returns a value.
 More specifically, an accumulated value.
 To initialize that accumulated value, we pass in a second parameter to `reduce`.
-In our case, we will initialize with in an empty array which will be transformed into an array of unique values.
+In our case, we will initialize with an empty array which will be transformed into an array of unique values.

 The `uniqueReducer` looks at the accumulated value to see if it contains the array element.
 If it does, it does not add the element.
-Otherwise, it adds the element to the accumulate value.
+Otherwise, it adds the element to the accumulated value.

 ```JavaScript
 function uniqueReducer(accum, elem) {